sentinelium/articles/multisig-electrum-coldcard.md

 ![keystores master public keys](images/electrum-masterkeys.png) Click on the three of them, and copy & paste all keys in a text file elsewhere.
 Keep the public keys safe and accessible to you, since they are fundamental to retrieve your wallet.

-Copy the file with the public keys to a USB, since we will need it later.
+Copy the text file with the public keys to a USB, since we will need it later.

 Finally, delete the wallet from Electrum by clicking File > Delete.